ZIB-IOL/FrankWolfe.jl/README.md

 compute_extreme_point(lmo::LMO, direction; kwargs...) -> v
 ```

-which takes a minimization direction and returns the point minimizing in the direction
+which takes a minimization direction and returns the point `v` minimizing in the direction
-over the set LMO represents.
+over the set represented by the LMO.

 ## Implemented Methods

-*** mention survey once done as general reference ***

 ### Conditional Gradient algorithms